Skip to main content

 Use this dashboard to:

-The AWS Classic Load Balancer - Latency Overview dashboard provides insights into load balancers' response times and availability zones, including backend log response times.
+The The AWS Classic Load Balancer - Latency Overview dashboard provides insights into load balancers response times and availability zones, including backend log response times.

 Use this dashboard to:

-- Troubleshoot load balancer performance via detailed views across client, request processing and response time latencies.
+Use this dashboard to troubleshoot load balancer performance via detailed views across client, request processing, and response time latencies.

 The AWS Classic Load Balancer - Connection and Host Status dashboard provides insights into active and rejected connections, backend connection errors, and healthy and unhealthy hosts.